-- The production possibilities frontier (PPF) is a simple model designed to depict the production capabilities of an economy given current resources.
-The PPF assumes: - Output is limited to two broad classes of products: consumer goods and capital goods. - Production takes place over a given time period. - The economy's resources are fixed in quantity and quality over this period. - The available technology does not change during the period. - The "rules of the game" are also assumed fixed. - The PPF identifies possible combinations of the two types of goods that can be produced when all available resources are employed efficiently.
-Resources are employed efficiently when there is no change that could increase the production of one good without decreasing the production of the other good. - Efficient production: getting the most from available resources, indicated by points along the production possibilities frontier. - Inefficient production: points inside the PPF - Unattainable production: points outside the PPF
+The production possibilities frontier (PPF) is a simple model designed to depict the production capabilities of an economy, given current resources.
+The PPF assumes the following:

+Output is limited to two broad classes of products: consumer goods and capital goods.

+Production takes place over a given time period.

+The economy's resources are fixed in quantity and quality over this period.

+The available technology does not change during the period.

+The "rules of the game" are fixed.

+• The PPF identifies possible combinations of the two types of goods that can be produced when all available resources are employed efficiently.
+Resources are employed efficiently when there is no change that could increase the production of one good without decreasing the production of the other good.

+Efficient production: getting the most from available resources, indicated by points along the production possibilities frontier.

+Inefficient and Unattainable Production

+Inefficient production: points inside the PPF Unattainable production: points outside the PPF